akka/akka/akka-docs/src/main/paradox/typed/distributed-data.md

 level within the supplied timeout.
 Otherwise a `Replicator.GetFailure` is sent.
 If the key does not exist the reply will be `Replicator.NotFound`.

+### Subscribe

+When we start up the actor we subscribe it to changes for our key, meaning whenever the replicator observes a change for the counter our actor will receive a @scala[`Replicator.Changed[GCounter]`]@java[`Replicator.Changed<GCounter>`].
+Since this is not a message in our protocol, we use a message transformation function to wrap it in the internal `InternalChanged` message, which is then handled in the regular message handling of the behavior, as shown in the above example.
+Subscribers will be notified of changes, if there are any, based on the configurable `akka.cluster.distributed-data.notify-subscribers-interval`.

+The subscriber is automatically unsubscribed if the subscriber is terminated.
+A subscriber can also be de-registered with the `replicatorAdapter.unsubscribe(key)` function.

 ### Delete

 A data entry can be deleted by sending a `Replicator.Delete` message to the local